dockstore/azul/.github/ISSUE_TEMPLATE/audited_events_rule_set_review.md

 ---
-name: Annual review of the rule set for audited events
+name: Review rule set for audited events
 about: Issue template for annual review of the rule set for audited events
 title: Review rule set for audited events
 labels: -,compliance,doc,no demo,orange